 Maryland Senate Bill (S.B.)
 532, enacted on May 26, 2018, and House Bill (H.B.)
-262, enacted on X, extend eligibility to state financial aid to undocumented students, including DACA recipients, who meet the conditions for in-state tuition and fill out the Maryland State Financial Aid Application (MSFAA).
+262 extend eligibility to state financial aid to undocumented students, including DACA recipients, who meet the conditions for in-state tuition and fill out the Maryland State Financial Aid Application (MSFAA).

 Additional Financial Aid

-TheDream.US is a national organization that offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
+TheDream.US is a national organization that offers scholarships to students with or without DACA or TPS attending eligible postsecondary institutions across the country.
 In Maryland, the following institution is a TheDream.US Partner College: